Picture of Gussalufz (a wizard bearing a crossword).

 In a normal anagram clue, one of X/Y is the definition.
 In a CA, one of X/Y contains the definition as a sub-phrase.
 It will have other letters (to be included literally in the anagramming) before and/or after the definition part.
 It is common to indicate a CA with a this [definition], or such a [definition], etc. (but sometimes the setter may not do that and get some raised eyebrows, if the surface without this/such/etc. is just much better).

 So, in my clue, X = saga this distant relative of mine, with distant relative of mine being the definition, prefixed by this.
 The solution is CHIMPANZEE.
-The anagrind is misused for.
+The anagrind is misused.
 And, Y = cheap magazines.

 (SAGA CHIMPANZEE)* = CHEAP MAGAZINES.